evmcnb/quartz/content/Full/Diabetes Mellitus.md

 - Symptoms and random plasma glucose >11 mmol/L
 - Fasting plasma glucose >7 mmol/L
+- OGTT - glucose at 2 hours >11 mmol/L
-- HbA1C - 48 mmol cut off for starting treatment
+- HbA1C - 48 mmol cut off for starting treatment (not used in young people)

 Weight loss, short history and moderate or large urinary ketones are indication for immediate insulin treatment at **any age**